-Fig. VII.20 shows DZ BANK's credit rating master scale and matches the internal credit ratings to the ratings used by Moody's, Standard & Poor's, and Fitch Ratings.
+Fig. VI.25 shows DZ BANK's credit rating master scale and matches the internal credit ratings to the ratings used by S&P Global Ratings, Moody's Ratings, and Fitch Ratings.
 Some internal ratings cannot be matched with a particular external rating because of the greater degree of refinement in the credit rating master scale.
 The ratings for securitization exposures are matched to various different external ratings depending on the asset class and region.